 - If you are using a Windows machine, enable automatic backups (system restore).
 Some (many) malware strains will specifically go after the shadow copies of your files in the backup, but it is still worth a shot.

-- Use up-to-date endpoint protection.
+- Use up-to-date endpoint security.
 Protecting yourself from the latest and most sophisticated threats is enough of a challenge; you don’t want to expose yourself to being hit with ransomware that had been studied and fingerprinted three years ago.

 - If feasible, use a firewall with up-to-date malware definitions and keep traffic logs as far back as possible.
 For specific information about the solutions Check Point offers in this area, see the post The Current Wave of Ransomware and particularly Check Point’s ransomware prevention solution brief.